King crab legs, with their sweet meat are ideal for entertaining and special occasions with your family or friends.

-Preparing king crab is usually just a matter of using your preferred reheating method.
+Cooking king crab is usually just a matter of using your preferred reheating method.
 There are a variety of ways to reheat king crab.
 Steaming, microwaving, and oven baking are among the most common.
-With these methods, king crab only takes only 4 to 8 minutes to reheat:
+With these methods, king crab only takes only 4 to 10 minutes to reheat:

 Oven Preparation: Arrange in shallow baking pan.
-Add hot water to fill pan 1/8 inch deep.
-Cover with foil.
-Bake at 350 degrees F. until just heated through (7 to 10 minutes).
+Add just enough hot water to fill pan 1/8 inch deep.
+Cover tightly with aluminum foil.
+Bake at 350 degrees F. until just heated through, approximately 7 to 10 minutes.